4zuriii/utt/README.md

 ## Project guide

-the whole project is buiilt in Deno, therefore you need to have it installed
+the whole project is built in Deno, therefore you need to have it installed

 For development, use `$ deno run install` to execute an "installation" script.
 This creates a symlink in your PATH folder to the entrypoint of the program, therefore you can easily invoke the program by running `$ utt ...` in your terminal

-Deno parses ts on the fly, there is no build step.
-You only need to run the install command once (to be precise, after addign dependencies too)
+Deno parses Typescript on the fly, there is no build step.
+You only need to run the install command once (to be precise, after adding dependencies too)
 You dont need to reinstall to test changes in your code

 ---